 So what is Booksonic then, well the short version is that it’s Subsonic for audibooks.
 You install a server software on your home PC and then you connect to it with your android phone and it will allow you to stream all your audiobooks to your phone regardless of if you are at home or not.
 The server is completely free but the Android app will cost you a one time fee of $3, well worth it if you ask me but you probably should ask someone else since I’m a bit partial, being the developer and all.

-So, now that we know what Booksonic is lets get started installing it.
+Now that we know what Booksonic is lets get started installing it.
 In this guide we will be installing it on a windows machine but it’s also available for Debian based Linux like Ubuntu and Mint.
 For mac and other systems there is a war file so you can run it with tomcat.
+For more instructions about this, check out this guide by Luite posted in the comments

 Step 1.
 Getting the server